antmendoza/my-temporal-pocs/java/pocs/src/main/java/io/antmendoza/samples/_20231205/README.md

 The application present several screens for the user to submit information.
 We want to build a system to manage the navigation between screens, having the following specifications:
-- **Prevent race condition:** If two screens (or the same screen) are submitted at the same time, the code will block the second and any other incoming requests until the previous one gets processed.
+- [x] **Prevent race condition:** If two screens (or the same screen) are submitted at the same time, the code will block the second and any other incoming requests until the previous one gets processed.
-- **Validate request:** The system should be able to validate request and reject request with incomplete data.
+- [x] **Validate request:** The system should be able to validate request and reject request with incomplete data.
 For this example we will reject requests if `data==null`
-- **Navigate between screens:** The user can navigate between screens and resubmit the data as many times as needed.
+- [x] **Navigate between screens:** The user can navigate between screens and resubmit the data as many times as needed.
+- [x] **Reminders:** Send a reminder to the user if they are inactive for 3 minutes.

 ## Implementation